First-Year Initiatives (FYI) Seminars, Fall 2015

 Here is what you need to know—and do—to prepare for the program:

-Listed below are the 21 FYI Seminars.
-Please read the course descriptions and then submit your top four choices using the online FYI Registration Form.
+Listed below are the 22 FYI Seminars.
+Please read the course descriptions and then submit your top five choices using the online FYI Registration Form.
 The names of the seminar leaders are not included because we don’t want you to pick your seminar based on what you think your major field of interest at Beloit will be.

-The first five FYI seminars listed (marked with an asterisk) are linked courses, and enrolled students will live in either Aldrich Hall or Chapin Hall.
-They explore individual course themes in relation to one another through common readings, co-curricular events, and community building activities.
-Students may work in the Beloit Urban Garden, create radio shows for WBCR (the college’s radio station), watch films, or cook/eat together as a means of fully connecting the academic and residential components of the first-year experience in particularly rich and meaningful ways.
+The first four FYI seminars listed below (marked with an asterisk) are linked courses, "Exploring the Backstories of Human Development."
+They explore individual course themes in relation to one another through a robust set of common readings, co-curricular events, and community building activities.
+Students and FYI faculty will work together to fully connect the academic and residential components of the first-year experience in particularly rich and meaningful ways.

 Descriptions listed below are subject to minor changes.

 20. On Trial